 If your action invocation phrases can't be mapped to a variety of related user queries, your app won't be recognized as relevant.
 Refer to the Writing useful action invocation phrases section for more details.

-The Analytics > Discovery section of the Actions Console provides useful information about what phrases prompted the Assistant to recommend your app, and which of your app's actions was matched to the prompt.
+The Analytics > Discovery section of the Actions Console provides useful information about what phrases prompted the Google Assistant to recommend your app, and which of your app's actions was matched to the prompt.

 You can find more information on our documentation about analytics and health.